quintel/documentation/docs/contrib/gql.md

 These functions can support the user in gaining a quick insight in the data.
 See the examples below for use cases of these functions.

 #### SORT_BY(*objects, arguments)

 With SORT_BY nodes can be sorted on one of their attributes.
 The nodes will be sorted ascending to the value of the attribute.
 Ranking of the nodes will start from 0.
 Note that the value of the attribute will not be printed, see TXT_TABLE for this functionality.

-Example with the group 'useful_demand'.
 ```ruby
 SORT_BY(G(useful_demand),demand)
 =>